Houston, TX private-pay medical transportation

 Questions about Houston medical rides

-- Can I book transportation from Houston to Dallas?
+- Can I book medical transportation from the Texas Medical Center?